doironm1ATWIT/DS_Foundations_Final_Project/README.md

 # DS_Foundations_Final_Project

 ## Introduction
-  The objective of this project was to see if we can predict genre of a song from different measures like acousticness, danceability, tempo, and many other features.
-In this project, we use different supervised classification algorithms to see how accurately we can predict genre from the different measures in the dataset.
+  The objective of this project was to see genre of a song can be predicted from different measures like acousticness, danceability, tempo, and many other features.
+In this project, different supervised classification algorithms are used to see how accurately genre can be predicted from the different measures in the dataset.
+After the initial analysis, hyperparameter tuning using GridSearchCV and RandomSearch CV is conducted to see if the accuracy score can increase.

-INSERT MORE INFO ABOUT DATA IN INTRO

 ## Selection of Data

 The model processing and training are conducted in the same Jupyter Notebook which can be found [here](https://github.com/doironm1ATWIT/DS_Foundations_Final_Project/blob/main/MeganDoiron_DS_Foundations_Project.ipynb).
-This project uses a dataset that is downloaded from [Kaggle](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset/code)[1] that has over 113,000 datapoints.
+This project uses a dataset that is downloaded from [Kaggle](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset/code)[1].

 The data has over 113,000 datapoints with 19 different features:
 * track_id